marisacasillas/Yeli-CLE/Yeli-CLE-SuppMat.utf8.md

 }

-\caption{The model residuals from the zero-inflated negative binomial mixed-effects regression of ODS min/hr for the random sample.}\label{fig:fig8}
+\caption{The model residuals from the zero-inflated negative binomial mixed-effects regression of ODS min/hr for the random sample.}(\#fig:fig8)
 \end{figure}

-As an alternative analysis we generated parallel models of ODS rate in the random clips using gaussian mixed-effects regression with log-transformed values of ODS: results for the two models demonstrating all pairwise effects of time of day are shown in \protect\hyperlink{tab11}{Table 11} and \protect\hyperlink{tab12}{Table 12}.
-The residuals for the default gaussian model (\protect\hyperlink{tab11}{Table 11}) are shown in \protect\hyperlink{fig9}{Figure 9}.
+As an alternative analysis we generated parallel models of ODS rate in the random clips using gaussian mixed-effects regression with log-transformed values of ODS: results for the two models demonstrating all pairwise effects of time of day are shown in [Table 11](#tab11) and [Table 12](#tab12).
+The residuals for the default gaussian model ([Table 11](#tab11)) are shown in [Figure 9](#fig9).

 \FloatBarrier

 \begin{table}[tbp]